ksauzz/krbticket/README.md

 To avoid a credential cache (ccache) corruption by concurrent updates from multiple processes, KrbTicketUpdater has a few update strategies:

 - SimpleKrbTicketUpdater: for single updater process, or multiple updaters w/ per process ccache. (default)
-- MultiProcessKrbTicketUpdater: for multiple updater processes w/ exclusive file lock.
-This is used if `per_process_ccache=False`
+- MultiProcessKrbTicketUpdater: for multiple updater processes w/ exclusive file lock
-- SingleProcessKrbTicketUpdater: for multiple updater processes w/ exclusive file lock to restrict the number of updater processes to one against the ccache.
-To use this if `updater_class=SingleProcessKrbTicketUpdater`:
+- SingleProcessKrbTicketUpdater: for multiple updater processes w/ exclusive file lock to restrict the number of updater processes to one against the ccache

 ```
 from krbticket import KrbTicket, SingleProcessKrbTicketUpdater